 Step 3.
 Hold an epilepsy awareness activity at your school – such as a Purple Day (where students dress up in purple).
-Click here for more information on how you can easily complete step 3 of your Smart Schools accreditation process.
+Click here for more information on how you can easily complete step 3 of your Smart Schools recognition process.

 If you have children in your school who require emergency medication in the event of a seizure, you will need to train a small pool of staff in Midazolam or other Emergency Medication Administration, in line with your student’s individual care plan.
 Call 1300 852 853 to book face-to-face training with one of our experienced Nurse Educators or to arrange a live interactive webinar training session.
-To become fully accredited as an Epilepsy Smart School this practical training must be completed if you have children in your care who require emergency medication in the event of a seizure.
+To become fully recognised as an Epilepsy Smart School this practical training must be completed if you have children in your care who require emergency medication in the event of a seizure.

 Visit www.epilepsysmartschools.org.au to learn how your school can become recognised as an Epilepsy Smart School or to access free online resources, including Epilepsy Management Plan Templates, Emergency Medication Management Plan Templates, parent and teacher help-sheets, learning plan templates, curriculum resources and much more.

 What are the benefits of being an Epilepsy Smart School?